rmzetti/hover-exec/README.md

 ## Features

-*Hover-exec* facilitates execution from within the editor of markdown code blocks in a variety of installed scripts.
+*Hover-exec* facilitates execution from within the editor of markdown code blocks in a variety of installed script languages.

 The extension is activated when a markdown file is opened in the editor.